Pfern/BPBR16-Bioinformatics-using-Python-for-Biomedical-Researchers/day2/Parsing-Theory-I.md

 seq = seq + line
 output.close()
 ```
-### Program 13 - homework
+---
+> **Challenge #14 homework**

-+  Read a multiple sequence file in FASTA format and only write to a new file the records the sequences of which start with a methionine ('M') and have at least two tryptophan residues ('W')
+>+  Read a multiple sequence file in FASTA format and only write to a new file the records the sequences of which start with a methionine ('M') and have at least two tryptophan residues ('W')

-First:
+>
+>First:
+>

-+   Read a multiple sequence file in FASTA format and write to a new file
-only the records of the sequences starting with a methionine ('M')
+>+   Read a multiple sequence file in FASTA format and write to a new file only the records of the sequences starting with a methionine ('M')

-Then
+>
+>Then
+>

-+    Read a multiple sequence file in FASTA format and write to a new file
-only the records of the sequences having at least two tryptophan
+>+    Read a multiple sequence file in FASTA format and write to a new file only the records of the sequences having at least two tryptophan residues ('W')
-residues ('W')
+>

-Finally merge the two steps
+>Finally merge the two steps
+>
+---

 ```
 fasta = open('SwissProtHuman.fasta','r')